-Through the office, and pursuant to the terms of the Corporate Services Agreement, the Trustee Administrator will perform in the Cayman Islands, the United Arab Emirates and/or such other jurisdiction as may be agreed by the parties from time to time various management functions on behalf of the Trustee and the provision of certain clerical, administrative and other services until termination of the Corporate Services Agreement.
-The Trustee and the Trustee Administrator have also entered into a registered office agreement (the Registered Office Agreement) for the provision of registered office facilities to the Trustee.
+Through the office, and pursuant to the terms of the Corporate Services Agreement, the Trustee Administrator will perform in the Cayman Islands, the United Arab Emirates and/or such other jurisdiction as may be agreed by the parties from time to time various management functions on behalf of the Trustee and the provision of certain clerical, administrator have also entered into a registered office agreement (the Registered Office Agreement) for the provision of registered office facilities to the Trustee.
 In consideration of the foregoing, the Trustee Administrator will receive various fees payable by the Trustee at rates agreed upon from time to time, plus expenses.
-The terms of the Corporate Services Agreement and the Registered Office Agreement provide that either the Trustee or the Trustee Administrator may terminate such agreements upon the occurrence of certain stated events, including any breach by the other party of its obligations under such agreements.
-In addition, the Corporate Services Agreement and the Registered Office Agreement provide that either party shall be entitled to terminate such agreements by giving at least three months' notice in writing to the other party with a copy to any applicable rating agency, and the Corporate Services Agreement further provides that the Trustee Administrator may terminate such agreement following the occurrence of a Dissolution Event.
+The terms of the Corporate Services Agreement and the Registered Office Agreement provide that either the Trustee or the Trustee Administrator may terminate such agreements.
+In addition, the Corporate Services Agreement and the Registered Office Agreements.
+In addition, the Corporate Services Agreement and the Registered Office Agreements of terminate such agreements by giving at least three months' notice in writing to the other party with a copy to any applicable rating agency, and the Corporate Services Agreement further provides that the Trustee Administrator may terminate such agreement following the occurrence of a Dissolution Event.